PeakIndicators/Getting-Started-On-Azure-ML/Documents/DS_Visual_Studio_Code.md

 10. Looking at the correlation results, you'll notice that some variables like gender have a fairly high correlation to survival, while others like relatives (sibsp = siblings or spouse, parch = parents or children) seem to have little correlation.

-Let's hypothesize that **sibsp** and **parch** are related in how they affect survivability, and group them into a new column called "relatives" to see whether the combination of them has a higher correlation to survivability.
+Let's hypothesize that **sibsp** and **parch** are related in how they affect survivability and group them into a new column called "relatives" to see whether the combination of them has a higher correlation to survivability.
 To do this, you will check if for a given passenger, the number of **sibsp** and **parch** is greater than 0 and, if so, you can then say that they had a relative on board.

 Use the following code to create a new variable and column in the dataset called **relatives** and check the correlation again.